alouisos/mavens/README.md

 Clicking on every bubble gets you to a video specific page where you can have a time series visualisation of the popularity metrics for every video along with a display of the localisation of the video metrics.

-The web app renders a different visualisation (RickShaw Charts) for mobile devices since the web version uses Google Motion Charts which are Java based and non mobile friendly.
+The web app detects a mobile device screen and renders a different visualisation (RickShaw Charts) for mobile devices since the web version uses Google Motion Charts which are Java based and non mobile friendly.

 Many improvements can be done based upon having access to a data API, like build AngularJS directives to access data and visualise upon fetched data with D3.